polarityio/microsoft-sentinel/README.md

 ### Lookback Days
 The number of days to look back when querying logs, and incidents.

+### Ignore Geodata/WHOIS Only Results
+If checked, entities will not return if only Geodata and/or WHOIS data is found, and no other query types have results.

 ## Installation Instructions

 Installation instructions for integrations are provided on the [PolarityIO GitHub Page](https://polarityio.github.io/).